 The next Applied Humanities Boot Camp will take place on May 13-17, 2024, meeting each day between 9 a.m. and 5 p.m.
 Each participant receives a $500 stipend upon completion of the program.

 1. Be KU graduate students in a humanities, arts, or social sciences discipline; and

-2. Demonstrate an interest in thinking broadly about the skills you are acquiring in your graduate program and the ways in which you might apply those skills, inside and outside academia.
+2. Demonstrate an interest in thinking broadly about the skills acquired during graduate school, and the ways in which they might be applied, both inside and outside academia.

 Participants who do not complete the foregoing will not receive the $500 stipend or a portion thereof.